 Whetstone was born out of necessity from a school team that needed a better way to track instructional coaching.
 Designed by a principal, Whetstone is built with schools and districts in mind:

 Intuitive and ridiculously easy to use.
-One digital home for coaching lets you track coaching and/or evaluation across ALL of your schools.
+One digital home for classroom observation and feedback lets you track instructional coaching and teacher evaluation across ALL of your schools.

-Built-in coaching best practices structure feedback work in your schools around proven coaching strategies.
+Built-in instructional coaching best practices structure feedback work in your schools around proven coaching strategies.

 Flexible and customizable.
 Whetstone knows every district is different.
-That’s why we made it easy to customize Whetstone with your specific coaching and/or evaluation process.
+That’s why we made it easy to customize Whetstone with your specific instructional coaching and/or teacher evaluation process.

-Coaching analytics will make it easy for your Academic Team to plan and prioritize targeting professional development and coaching support.
+Instructional coaching analytics will make it easy for your Academic Team to plan and prioritize targeting professional development and instructional support.

-Easy exports will make end of year reporting simple for your HR Team.
+Easy exports will make end of year teacher evaluation reporting simple for your HR Team.

-And your Data Team will love our Open API to pull any and all data wherever it needs to go.
+And your Data Team will love that our Open API lets them pull any and all data wherever it needs to go, whenever.